puppetlabs-toy-chest/wash/docs/docs/index.md

 ### wash info

-Print all info Wash has about the specified path, including filesystem attributes and metadata.
+Prints the entries' info at the specified paths.

 ### wash ls

-Lists the resources at the indicated path.
+Lists the children of the specified paths, or current directory if no path is specified.
+If the `-l` option is set, then the name, last modified time, and supported actions are displayed for each child.

 ### wash meta

-Prints the entry's metadata.
+Prints the metadata of the given entries.
 By default, meta prints the full metadata as returned by the metadata endpoint.
 Specify the `--attribute` flag to instead print the meta attribute, a (possibly) reduced set of metadata that's returned when entries are enumerated.

 ### wash ps